-We collaborate with BOSCH to develop a variety of electric motors that are both high-performance and efficient.
-BOSCH motors are available on our entire lineup of smart e-scooters.
-We have also designed our NIU motors, which are both energy efficient and cost-efficient.
-We have been constantly increasing the conversion ratio and refining the calibration of the FOC of both BOSCH motors and NIU motors.
+We purchase motors from various suppliers and we have also designed our NIU motors, which are energy efficient and costefficient.
+We have been constantly increasing the conversion ratio and refining the calibration of the FOC of the motors.

 Field Oriented Control